Act Prohibiting Importation of Slaves: Effectiveness and prosecutions for slaving

 While there are no exact figures known, historians estimate that up to 50,000 slaves were illegally imported into the United States after 1808, mostly through Spanish Florida and Texas, before those states were admitted to the Union.
 However, South Carolina Governor Henry Middleton estimated in 1819 that 13,000 smuggled African slaves arrived every year.

-Carl C. Cutler's classic book on American clippers records:
+Carl C. Cutler's book on American clippers records:

 The act outlawing the slave trade in 1808 furnished another source of demand for fast vessels, and for another half century ships continued to be fitted out and financed in this trade by many a respectable citizen in the majority of American ports.
 Newspapers of the fifties contain occasional references to the number of ships sailing from the various cities in this traffic.
 One account stated that as late as 1859 there were seven slavers regularly fitted out in New York, and many more in all the larger ports.

 In 1820, slave trading became a capital offense with an amendment to the 1819 Act to Protect the Commerce of the United States and Punish the Crime of Piracy.
 A total of 74 cases of slaving were brought in the United States between 1837 and 1860, "but few captains had been convicted, and those had received trifling sentences, which they had usually been able to avoid".
 Nathaniel Gordon, who was hanged in 1862, was the only person to be executed for illegal slave-trading in the United States.

 In addition, after the 1808 abolition of the slave trade to the United States, many Americans continued to engage in the slave trade by transporting Africans to Cuba.
-From 1808 to 1860, almost one-third of all slave ships were either owned by American merchants, or were built and outfitted in American ports.
+From 1808 to 1860, almost one-third of all slave ships either were owned by American merchants or were built and outfitted in American ports.
 It is possible that U.S. citizens "may have transported twice as many Africans to other countries such as Cuba and Brazil as they did to their own ports".

 The U.S. Navy was slow to institute anti-slaving patrols off the slave ports of Africa—it was not until the 1820 legislation that authority was given to the president to use naval vessels for this task.
 Even then, enforcement activity was sporadic and largely ineffective.
 The U.S. position meant that many slave ships from other countries falsely flew the American flag to avoid being seized by British anti-slaving patrols.
 The first U.S. warship sent to the African coast to intercept U.S. vessels operating in the illegal trade was the USS Cyane.
-A total of 5 U.S. Navy ships were on station there in 1820 and 1821, arresting 11 American slavers.
+A total of five U.S. Navy ships were on station there in 1820 and 1821, arresting 11 American slavers.
 No further U.S. anti-slaving patrols were carried out until 1842, and then with limited effectiveness due to political pressure from the slave-owning states.
-The Atlantic slave trade was not ended until the American Civil War, when American built and managed ships were prevented from operating.
+The Atlantic slave trade was not ended until the U.S. Civil War, when American-built and -managed ships were prevented from operating.